Topological Amenability of Semihypergroups

 \noi Here we first list some of the preliminary set of basic notations that we will use throughout the text, followed by a brief introduction to the tools and concepts needed for the formal definition of a semihypergroup (referred to as `semiconvo' in \cite{JE}).
 All the topologies throughout this text are assumed to be Hausdorff, unless otherwise specified.

 \noi For any locally compact Hausdorff topological space $X$, we denote by $M(X)$ the space of all regular complex Borel measures on $X$, where $M^+(X), P(X)$ and $P_c(X)$ denote the subsets of $M(X)$ consisting of all finite non-negative regular Borel measures, the probability measures and probability measures with compact support on $X$, respectively.
-Moreover, $B(X), C(X), C_c(X)$ and $C_0(X)$ denote the function spaces of all bounded, bounded continuous, compactly supported continuous and continuous functions vanishing at infinity on $X$ respectively.
+Moreover, $C(X)$ and $ C_c(X)$ denote the function spaces of all bounded continuous and compactly supported continuous functions on $X$ respectively.

 \noi Next, we introduce two very important topologies on the positive measure space and the space of compact subsets for any locally compact topological space $X$.
 Unless mentioned otherwise, we will always assume these two topologies on the respective spaces.